victoria-maple/resources/guide.md

 ones) tend to play very similarly: their bread-and-butter is the use of [Power Strike](https://maplelegends.com/lib/skill?id=1001004) and [Slash Blast](https://maplelegends.com/lib/skill?id=1001005) in conjunction with melee weapons.
-In addition, warriors make for very strong support, as well: each of the three warrior second-job classes has its own party support skill (or two such skills, in the case of spear(wo)man).
-And, last but not least, warriors are also characterised by their natural durability.
+In addition, warriors make for very strong support: each of the three warrior second-job classes has its own party support skill (or two such skills, in the case of spear(wo)man).
+And, last but not least, warriors are also characterised by their extremely high natural durability.

 Their ability to easily survive and support the party, combined with their ability to effectively deal multi-target and single-target DPS from first job